 - And I have added cardamom powder, as it also has medicinal values.
 But you may also substitute with vanilla extract.

 How long can it be stored?

 It stayed great for one week over my kitchen counter.
 I did not store more than that period.
 I always make dry fruit laddu batches, by limiting the quantity of the ingredients.
 So I do not know, And according to my personal experience, it does stay good for one week at room temperature.

 How to make Dry fruit Laddu:

 - To make dry fruit laddu, we need nuts and dried fruits.
 For the nuts, I have added almonds, cashews, and pistachios.
-I have added almonds more, as my family likes a taste of almonds and moreover it is an excellent source of protein.
+I have added almonds more, as my family likes the taste of almonds, and moreover, it is an excellent source of protein.